 We are looking for volunteers to participate in a new research study called “Development of Mucosal and Systemic Immunity and Risk of Food Allergy.”
 Interested participants may contact our research coordinator, Kaili Widrick, M.S. at (585) 275-8991.

 The Division of Allergy & Immunology conducts research through the Järvinen-Seppo Laboratory, which studies the immunologic factors present in human milk and how those factors may modify developing immune systems for infants and their oral tolerance to foods.
-For more information on our research program and our team members, please visit the Järvinen-Seppo Lab site.

 The Preventive Care Program for Urban Children with Asthma